 This dark chocolate pie is great with or without the praline.
 If you are making it for company it is definitely a nice touch.
-Plus it is really easy to make but adds a big wow factor.
+Plus, it is really easy to make and adds a big wow factor.

 - ½ teaspoon salt